 So, I'm going to use the whiteboard here, okay.
 Let's talk for a little bit.
 So we've got a topic here.
 Let's say that I want to rank for SEO.
 This is a core term, this is something that I know people are searching for and want to interact with my business.
 Now the problem is if I'm a smaller site or if I'm one of many fish in the pond, which I would be in the world of SEO, which I am, I'm going to have to get a little more creative because if I just keep writing about SEO, SEO, SEO, SEO, SEO, SEO, one, it's going to bore people because how are you going to just write on one single term all the time.
 And two, it lacks depth, and we want to make sure that our content has depth, that it has some insight, that it reveals things, maybe in a new way, it doesn't have to be new information, it just needs to be told in a different way, in a unique way.

-So what we want to start doing is when we go to a content tool, or there are tons of keyword tools out there, and I think one of the problems is we often get overloaded by the information we see.
+There are tons of keyword tools out there, and I think one of the problems is we often get overloaded by the information we see.
 But we want to look for terms that are related to this.
-So SEO, I could find terms like link building, that's part of SEO.
-I could have things like on page SEO.
+So for SEO, I could find terms like link building, that's part of SEO.
+I could have things like on-page SEO.
 I could have local SEO.
 I could talk about SEO strategy.
 As you see, I'm starting to build a web of ideas for new content.
-And all of these are related, not just back to the core term, but they're also inter-related as well.
+All of these are related, not just back to the core term, but they're also inter-related as well.
 Link building plays on on-page SEO, on-page SEO and link building can go together when you're talking about anchor text, internal linking, and things of that nature.
 So these all work together to help inform one another as well as this main topic here in the middle.

 So once you have these ideas and you understand how they work together, I would recommend this: Start out by building a core page on your site.
 For us, we're a marketing agency, and so we've got an SEO page.
 It talks about our services and it gives some in-depth ideas of why we do what we do and how we do it, and usually, there's some sort of call-to-action where we want them to talk to us or engage with us.
 Now when you're creating blog content, the reason we create blog content is for a lot of reasons.
 First, we want to have fresh content on our site.
 We want to be up to date, we want to be sharing new ideas, and our primary reason for blogging is to educate our user base.
 We want to provide valuable content to our users, each and every week, as much as we can, as much as we're able to do and do well.